Project Overview

 The project is currently in the planning and design phase.
 When construction begins in 2027, Grigs Road will be fully closed to traffic.
 The closure will allow for earthwork to modify the roadway alignment and grade, as well as excavation to install stormwater inlets and culverts.
 A full closure will also allow the contractor to operate on an accelerated schedule and complete the project more efficiently.

-Several roadway and multi-use trail alignment options are being evaluated.
-Click any map to view high-resolution details.
+The roadway and trail alignments selected by the design team are presented below.
+Click on the map to view high-resolution details.

 Public Comment Form